Dimitar Kuzmanov: 2020–2021: First ATP wins & Challenger title, Major qualifications & Top 200

-2022: First Major qualification win, Seventh Sofia Open wildcard
+2022: First Major qualification win, top 160, Seventh Sofia Open wildcard

 After losing in the first qualifying round in his first three Grand Slam appearances in 2021, Kuzmanov recorded his maiden win at that level at the 2022 Australian Open.
 The Bulgarian advanced to the second round of qualifying after a 4–6 6–3 7–6(5) win over Daniel Masur before bowing out to Tobias Kamke in the next round.

 In February, Kuzmanov defeated the 2nd and 3rd seeds Hugo Grenier and Enzo Couacaud at the Bengaluru Open on the way to his third ATP Challenger final, where he lost in straight sets to top seed Aleksandar Vukic.

 In May he reached the third round of qualifying at the 2022 French Open defeating Flavio Cobolli in three sets, getting one step closer to the main draw.
 He lost to Santiago Rodriguez Taverna in the third round of qualifying.

 Kuzmanov repeated his success at the 2022 Wimbledon Championships, where he once again reached the third round of qualifying, but ultimately couldn't make the step further to his maiden main draw appearance, losing out in four sets to Enzo Couacaud.

 At the US Open he reached the third round of qualifying for the third time in a row but bowed out to the No. 303 ranked ATP tour debutant Brandon Holt.

 For the seventh year in a row Kuzmanov received a main draw wildcard at the 2022 Sofia Open, but he couldn't replicate his last year's success and lost in straight sets to qualifier Ugo Humbert in the first round.

 He finished the season in the top 200 for the second year in a row at No. 195 on 21 November 2022.
-Two days later he was confirmed as a participant at the 2023 United Cup as part of the Bulgarian team.
+Two days later he was confirmed as a participant at the inaugural 2023 United Cup as part of the Bulgarian team.

+2023–2025: United Cup debut, Two Challenger titles

+He won his second Challenger title at the 2024 President's Cup in Astana, Kazakhstan and became the oldest Bulgarian champion in Challenger history (since 1978).
+As a result he returned to the top 300 in the rankings climbing more than 50 spots up.

+Paired with Kazakhstani player Timofey Skatov Kuzmanov reached the quarterfinals in doubles at the newly established 2025 Crete Challenger defeating top seeds Christoph Negritu and Alexander Merino.
+He also won his third singles title at the second edition of the Crete Challenger after defeating Federico Cinà in straight sets in the final.